khaller93/dbpedia-kg-neo4j/README.md

 ## Download Dump

-The DBpedia Core (latest core) collection is downloaded from the DBpedia databus with the following command.
+The DBpedia Core (latest core) collection can be downloaded from the DBpedia databus with the following script.
 If no argument is specified, then the latest dump is downloaded, otherwise the specified dump date (e.g. 2022-03-01).

+The **requirements** for the script are:
+* bzip2
+* gzip
+* wget & curl

 ```bash
 ./get-dbpedia-dump [<dump-version>]